Krieger-m/silly-snake-game/README.md

 # 🐍 Silly Snake Game

-A small and playful Snake game I built to practice **Next.js**, **TypeScript**, and working with a simple **SQLite** database.
+A small Snake game I built to practice **Next.js**, **TypeScript**, and working with a simple **SQLite** database.
-It started as a practice project — now it’s a fully working browser game with a persistent high‑score system.
+It started as a practice project, now it’s a fully working browser game with a persistent (currently under construction) high‑score system.

+you can try it out here: [Silly-Snake-Game](https://snake.mk-dev.org/)
 ---

 ## 🎮 Features